 Steven Walker QC

-He has appeared as advocate in the Technology and Construction Court (TCC), the Court of Appeal, numerous arbitrations (including ICC, UNCITRAL, LCIA and LMAA) and adjudications, and in expert determination and mediation.
+Steven has appeared as advocate in the Technology and Construction Court (TCC), the Court of Appeal, numerous arbitrations (including ICC, UNCITRAL, LCIA and LMAA) and adjudications, and in expert determination and mediation.
 His arbitration experience includes substantial international experience.
-He is a KLRCA panellist and TECBAR accredited Adjudicator and has been appointed as an Adjudicator on numerous occasions.
+He is a KLRCA panellist and TECBAR accredited Adjudicator.

 CONSTRUCTION, ENGINEERING AND INFRASTRUCTURE